Apple Picking – Our Orchard is CLOSED until 2018. Thank you for your business.

 • $40 for a 1/2 Bushel

-Note: A $6 minimum apple purchase per person is required to enter the apple orchard.
+Note: A $6 minimum apple purchase per person is required to enter the apple orchard (ages two years and under are free).
 This means that every person entering the apple orchard to pick apples must at least purchase a 1/4 Peck Bag (you may purchase a larger size and apply the $6 minimum toward the larger bag).
 Although, there IS NOT an admission fee to pick apples, just to be clear each person must make a minimum $6 purchase to enter the orchard.

 Bags are included in the apple picking price and picking is only allowed into Stade’s bags.